 - Low crime rate significantly below Florida and national averages

-- Airport accessibility (RSW is 35 minutes; private aviation at Naples Airport)
+- Airport accessibility (RSW is 35 minutes; private aviation at Naples Airport APF)

-- Walkable downtown with Fifth Avenue South and Third Street dining/shopping
+- Walkable downtown with Fifth Avenue South and Third Street South dining and shopping

 Climate Overview

-Naples enjoys Southwest Florida's subtropical climate with notable advantages:
+Naples enjoys Southwest Florida's subtropical climate with notable advantages for retirees who want to stay active outdoors year-round:

 | Season | Temperature Range | Conditions |